Certified Nursing Assistant Programs in Iowa: Your Guide to CNA Classes and Schools

 Affordable and Accredited CNA Programs in Iowa

 Numerous CNA programs are available in Iowa to help you kick-start your career in healthcare.
-Some of the affordable and accredited programs are offered at institutions such as Western Iowa Tech, Tri-State Nursing, Eastern Iowa Community College, and Iowa Western Community College.
+Some of the affordable and accredited programs are offered at institutions such as Western Iowa Tech and Eastern Iowa Community College.
 The cost of these certification courses typically ranges from approximately $700 to $1,000.
 Keep in mind that there may be additional costs associated with tools (such as stethoscopes), state examinations, and books for the program.

 Tuition Assistance and Payment Plans